 The insurance company would argue that an existing medical condition could have caused the fracture.
 This is because people suffering from osteoporosis can easily fracture their hips.
 So, how do you prove that the accident caused your hip injury?

 The first thing to do is get a copy of the police report, as it proves that you were indeed in an accident.
-Next, present your medical record to the insurance adjuster.
+Next, present your medical records to the insurance adjuster.
 The medical information will state whether or not blunt force trauma or a medical condition caused the hip injury.

 If possible, get a statement from your doctor or a physicist explaining how the accident’s impact caused the wound.
 Finally, before presenting this evidence to the at-fault party’s insurer, ensure you are working with an Atlanta automobile accident attorney.
 A lawyer gives you an edge when dealing with insurance providers.

-What Is the Average Settlement for a Hip Injury?
+What Is The Average Settlement For A Hip Injury?

 There is no fixed compensation amount for a hip injury.
 This is because no two injuries are identical, people heal differently, and the treatment is not always the same.
 So, each case is decided on its merits.